 What happens: Doctors don't know exactly what causes RA.
 Some experts believe the immune system becomes "confused" after infection with a bacteria or virus and starts to attack your joints.
 This battle can spread to other areas of the body.

-Two of the body’s chemicals that are involved in causing RA inflammation are tumor necrosis factor (TNF) and interleukin-1.
-Scientists think they trigger other parts of the immune system in rheumatoid arthritis.
-Medicines that block TNF, interleukin-1, and interleukin-6 can improve the symptoms and prevent joint damage in rheumatoid arthritis.
+Scientists think two of the body's chemicals that are related to inflammation, tumor necrosis factor (TNF) and interleukin-1, trigger other parts of the immune system in rheumatoid arthritis.
+Medicines that block TNF, interleukin-1, and interleukin-6 can improve the symptoms and prevent joint damage.

-Symptoms can come on gradually or start suddenly.
-They are often more severe than in osteoarthritis.
+can come on gradually or start suddenly.
+They're often more severe than with osteoarthritis.

 You may feel pain and stiffness and have swelling in your hands, wrists, elbows, shoulders, knees, ankles, feet, jaw, and neck.
 Rheumatoid arthritis usually affects multiple joints.

-There tends to be a symmetrical pattern.
-For instance, if the knuckles on the left hand are inflamed, the knuckles on the right hand will also be inflamed.
-After some time, more of your joints may gradually become involved and may feel warm to the touch or become painful or swollen.
+There tends to be a symmetrical pattern, too.
+When the knuckles on your left hand are inflamed, the knuckles on your right hand probably will be as well.
+After some time, you may notice more of your joints feel warm or become painful or swollen.

 The joint swelling doesn't go away.
 It gets in the way of things like opening a jar, driving, working, walking, and other activities of daily living.

 The stiffness that usually starts in the morning may later last for hours or even most of the day.
-You may also feel fatigued and notice that your appetite is down and you’ve lost weight.
-RA can involve other organs including the heart, lungs, and eyes.
+You may also feel fatigued and notice that your appetite is down and you've lost weight.
+RA can also affect other organs including the heart, lungs, and eyes.

 What it is: People with this condition have inflammation of the skin (psoriasis) and joints (arthritis).

-With psoriasis, there are patchy, raised, red, and white areas of skin inflammation with scaling.
-Psoriasis usually affects the tips of the elbows and knees, the scalp, the navel, and skin around the genital areas or anus.
+Psoriasis causes patchy, raised, red, and white areas of inflamed skin with scales.
+It usually affects the tips of the elbows and knees, the scalp, the navel, and skin around the genital areas or anus.